marcwhite99/metabo-flex/README.md

 <p>You'll find six clinically-proven super-nutrients inside every Metabo Flex capsule, each supporting metabolic flexibility along with your overall health and energy levels.
 These include Ocimum Sanctum, Camellia Sinensis, Chlorogenic Acid, L Carnitine, Chromium, and Resveratrol.</p>
 <h3>Benefits of using Metabo Flex</h3>
 <p>Nutrients in Metabo Flex work together to improve your metabolic flexibility, allowing your body to automatically burn up to 6 times more fat and calories on autopilot.
 This means you can speed up calorie burning and put your body into full fat-burning mode!</p>
-<p>Plants and nutrients in Metabo Flex support not only metabolic flexibility but also overall health and energy levels.
+<p>Plants and nutrients in <a href="https://issuu.com/ainediadne/docs/metabo-flex-review/s/55745706">Metabo Flex</a> support not only metabolic flexibility but also overall health and energy levels.
 For instance, Ocimum Sanctum supports liver and brain health, while Camellia Sinensis supports increased energy. <strong>By improving your metabolic flexibility, you can experience a range of benefits, from weight loss to improved energy levels and overall well-being.</strong></p>
 <h2>Ingredients and Their Benefits</h2>
 <strong><strong>Unlike other supplements on the market, Metabo Flex boasts a unique blend of six rainforest super nutrients and plants that work together to improve metabolic flexibility.
 Let's dive deeper into each ingredient and explore their benefits.</strong></strong>
 <h3>Ocimum Sanctum</h3>